An Efficient Workflow for Modelling High-Dimensional Spatial Extremes: Case study prerequisites

-A problem with modelling precipitation is that the empirical distribution has a point mass in zero.
+A problem when modelling precipitation is that the empirical distribution has a point mass at zero.
 This leads to \(Y(\bm s)\) having a truncated Laplace distribution with a point mass, which can cause problems during inference.
 In order for \(Y(\bm s)\) to follow a non-truncated Laplace distribution, we choose to remove all zeros from the process \(X(\bm s)\) and only focus on positive precipitation.
-This makes us unable to model the absence of precipitation, which can lead to overestimation of return levels for spatially aggregated precipitation.
-However, the main focus of this case study is to fit a Bayesian version of the spatial conditional extremes model to data and to improve the posterior with our adjustment method, and we do not focus on applying the fitted model for estimating properties of the untransformed process \(X(\bm s)\).
-We believe that our choices of removing all zeros and estimating marginals using empirical distribution functions of the positive precipitation values are acceptable given the aim of the current case study.
-More sophisticated transformations of the marginal distributions might be necessary if the aim is to predict or estimate properties of the untransformed process \(X(\bm s)\).
+This makes us unable to model the absence of precipitation, which can lead to a slight overestimation of return levels for spatially aggregated precipitation.
+However, applying the fitted model for estimating properties of the untransformed process \(X(\bm s)\) is outside the scope of this paper.
+We believe that our choice of removing all zeros and estimating marginals using empirical distribution functions of the positive precipitation values is acceptable given the aim of our paper.
+In future research, we plan to properly model precipitation intermittence by appropriately accounting for the point mass at zero.